perfana/event-scheduler/README.md

 # event-scheduler

-Add this java library to your project to generate timed events.
+Add this Java library to your project to generate timed events.

-For instance during a Perfana performance test to dynamically increase response times over time.
+For instance, during a Perfana performance test you can dynamically increase response times at certain times after the start of the run.

 To be used in combination with plugins: